jackTabsCode/asphalt/README.md

 Asphalt is a command line tool used to upload assets to Roblox and easily reference them in code.
 It's a modern alternative to [Tarmac](https://github.com/Roblox/Tarmac).

+The documentation below is associated with the current commit on main.
+To view documentation for a specific release, go to the Tags page and view the README for that tag.

 ## Features

 -   Syncs your images, sounds, videos, animations, and models to Roblox!
 See the [supported asset types](#supported-asset-types)